The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

 \subsection{Weakly-coupled plasmas}

-Brydges and Martin achieve an extensive review of low density Coulomb systems in Ref. \cite{Bryd99}, which presents results on the correlations of low density classical and quantum Coulomb systems under equilibrium conditions in 3D space.
+Ref. \cite{Bryd99} is an extensive review of low density Coulomb systems, which presents results on the correlations of low density classical and quantum Coulomb systems under equilibrium conditions, in 3D space.
 The exponential decay of particle correlations in the classical Coulomb system, the Debye-H{\"u}ckel screening, is compared and confronted with the quantum case where strong arguments are offered to account for the absence of exponential screening.
-The paper also examines experimental results and techniques for elaborate calculations that determine the asymptotic decay of correlations for quantum systems.
+The paper also approaches experimental results and techniques for elaborate calculations that determine the asymptotic decay of correlations for quantum systems.

-An elaborate review paper that emphasizes recent advances on the statistical mechanics and out-of-equilibrium dynamics of solvable systems with long-range interactions is presented in \cite{Campo09}.
+Ref. \cite{Campo09} is an elaborate review paper that emphasizes recent advances on the statistical mechanics and out-of-equilibrium dynamics of solvable systems with long-range interactions.
 The review is focused on a comprehensive presentation of the concept of ensemble inequivalence, as exemplified by the exact solution in the microcanonical and canonical ensembles of mean-field type models.
 Long-range interacting systems display an extremely slow relaxation towards thermodynamic equilibrium and convergence towards quasi-stationary states, which represents an exotic feature.
 Such an unusual relaxation process can be explained by introducing an appropriate kinetic theory that relies on the Vlasov equation.
-In addition, a statistical approach based on a variational principle established by Lynden-Bell is demonstrated to explain qualitatively and quantitatively some features of quasi-stationary states.
+In addition, a statistical approach based on a variational principle established by Lynden-Bell is demonstrated, which explains both qualitatively and quantitatively some features of quasi-stationary states.